 The bride, Lila, looked beautiful standing at the altar in her gown of duchesse satin with a pleated edge to the bustled train.
 The

 long veil had a scalloped edge, and there were tiny ivory silk roses sprinkled across her shoulders and hair as if she’d just walked

 That could have been me.

-been Lady Clarissa Weston, the daughter of the Earl of Summerfield.
-She had held that title her entire life, until the revelation of a
+She had been Lady Clarissa Weston, the daughter of the Earl of Summerfield.
+She had held that title her entire life, until the

 Status had never meant as much to him as it had Clarissa.
 To Father, the demotion was a relief from the responsibilities that